donhenton/node-sandbox/README.md

 Additionally, it demonstrates REST services with Node and Express, and Websockets with socket.io.

+Also included are two Angular JS applications which use Mongodb for persistence

 This project is the source code for a node demonstration application.
 The